karuppiah7890/distributed-systems/learning/raft.md

 I think it's good to start off by answering some basic questions like:
 - What is Raft?
 [Question]
-- Why is it needed?
+- Why is Raft needed?
 One of the most important questions [Question]
 - What problem does it solve?
 [Question]
 - Are there no other things that solve the same problem?
 [Question]
 - How is it different / novel from other alternatives if there are alternatives?
 [Question]